 But there is an alternative.
 Pigging systems enable multiple products to use the same line.
 Because the changeover process is so quick with a pigging solution, this enables manufacturers to meet the demand for a greater product variety.
 It also means there’s less downtime.
 And the less downtime there is means higher productivity, increased up-time and ultimately more revenue.

-HPS pigging systems deliver a wide range of benefits.
+HPS benefits of pigging (product recovery) systems are wide-ranging.
 Pigging will save your business money by increasing yields, cutting waste, reducing labour costs, lowering disposal costs and keeping downtime to a minimum.
 In this way, pigging will increase your profits, enable you to be more competitive and boost your bottom line.
-Here’s a recent video which shows how HPS technology can help grow your business.

 Find Out More